-If your dog is prone to infections in the ear, try a natural approach.
+If your dog is prone to ear infections, try a natural approach.

-Herbs are effective in treating bacterial and yeast infections in the ears and in strengthening the dog's immune system.
-Here are some useful herbs that you can try to use:
+Herbs that have antimicrobial properties are effective in treating bacterial and yeast infections in the ears.
+Here are some useful herbs that you may want to try:1.
+Calendula

 Calendula has antifungal properties.
 It is also extremely effective in promoting wound healing.

 One way to use calendula is to make an ear wash.
 Get a tincture of calendula.
 Add a teaspoon of the tincture together with 1/2 teaspoon of sea salt to a cup of distilled or filtered water.
-Use the mixture to flush the affected ear once or twice a day.
+Use the mixture to flush the affected ear once or twice a day.2.
+Oregon Grape

 The strong antibiotic and antibacterial properties of Oregon grape make it an effective herb for treating ear infections or ear mites.
 Use an oil infusion of the herb.
-Wipe the infected ear once or twice a day until the infection is gone.
+Wipe the infected ear once or twice a day until the infection is gone.3.
+Oil of Oregano

-As mentioned above, yeast infections in the ear, especially chronic ear infections, are an indication of a weakened immune system.
+As mentioned above, chronic ear infections are an indication of a weakened immune system.

 If your dog has been repeatedly treated with antibiotics for ear infections, chances are his immune system is largely compromised.
 Furthermore, since antibiotics also kill off the "friendly" bacteria in the dog's digestive system, your dog will also suffer from various digestive problems.

-Natural dietary supplements, such as digestive enzymes, antioxidants, probiotics, and essential fatty acids, are the basic essentials for treating chronic dog ear infections from the inside out.
+Natural dietary supplements, such as digestive enzymes, antioxidants, probiotics, and essential fatty acids, are the basic essentials for treating chronic dog ear infections from the inside out.1.
+Fatty Acids

-Essential Omega-3 fatty acids should be given to your dog as a daily supplement, not only for general health management, but especially for boosting the immune system and controlling inflammation.
+Essential Omega-3 fatty acids should be given to your dog as a daily supplement, not only for general health management, but especially for boosting the immune system and controlling inflammation.2.
+Antioxidants

 Probiotics replenish the body with the "good-guy bacteria" and are absolutely essential for dogs who are being or have been treated with antibiotics or any other prescription drugs that kill off and upset the balance of intestinal microflora.